DawidLokiec/glad/README.md

 The purpose of this repository is to provide an easy way to incorporate GLAD into other projects using CMake and git submodules.
 Additionally, it allows for compiling GLAD without the `-pedantic` compiler flag, **without having to compromise on that flag in other projects**.

+---
+Feel free to use this repository or make interesting pull requests.